dschuurman/jtmap/README.md

 `sudo apt install git`

-Python version 3.x is required (tested using Python 3.8.x under Ubuntu 20.04).
+Python version 3.7 or later is required (tested using Python 3.x under Ubuntu 20.04).
 This should be installed by default in most modern Linux distros.

 To install the required dependencies, type the following in a terminal: